Powered by Cloudflare R2

 and AWS S3-compatible bucket related variables.
 You may view these environment variables in your environment’s General Settings.

-To connect to your bucket from your local machine using a Cloudflare R2 compatible bucket management client like Cyberduck:
+To connect to your bucket from your local machine using a Cloudflare R2 compatible bucket management client like Cyberduck:- Navigate to your bucket by going to

 Resources > Object storage